-Richard A. Grenell is a Partner with Los Angeles-based Capitol Media Partners specializing in international strategic communications.
+Richard A. Grenell is the Founding Partner of Capitol Media Partners, specializing in international strategic communications with offices in Los Angeles, San Francisco, New York, and Washington, DC.
 He has served as the primary communications advisor for public officials at the local, state, federal and international levels, as well as for a Fortune 500 ranked company with $6 billion in revenues.
 Grenell has worked with clients based in the U.S. as well as Iran, Kazakhstan, the Democratic Republic of the Congo, Somalia, China, Australia, Timor-Leste and throughout Europe.

 Grenell is the longest serving U.S. spokesman at the UN in history, having served from 2001-2008.
 In 2012, Grenell briefly served as Presidential Candidate Mitt Romney’s National Security and Foreign Affairs Spokesman.
 His appointment made him the first openly gay spokesman for a Republican Presidential candidate.